amfred/does2016/README.md

 - App accounts are safer than personal accounts for integrations
 - Implement SSO on chat platforms that support it
 - Use the enterprise version of the chat tool

+# Lessons Learned Implementing a One Engineering System at Microsoft, Ed Blankenship and Sam Guckenheimer
+- If you have more than about 4 open bugs per engineer, take a break from new features and fix them.
+- Self forming teams.
+Once per month.
+Team leads pitch their projects.
+Developers put their 1st, 2nd, 3rd choice teams on stickies.
+Team leads sort people into teams.
+95% success with getting people into their preferred teams.
+Just a few limits, like co-location.

+# Nationwide talk, Cindy Payne
+- "GitHub is just better at version control than Subversion"
+- It's also faster and better at merging
+- "Give teams a half empty tool belt and they'll make their own tools.
+Then each team becomes a snowflake."
+- "Instead of a plea to standardize, lure them with ease of use and low cost.
+(Make the "right" thing pleasant and people will do it.)
+- They separated the presentation tier from the business tier and created separate paths to production for each.
+- Being willing to run a test and potentially "miss" was a big psychological barrier they had to work through
+- It's much more powerful when the practitioners are teaching than when the transformation guy is teaching

+# Capital One talk
+- Our backlog was growing, but our headcount was not